 Jaguar Land Rover is branching out from making cars to fostering tech startups.

-The British automaker will launch an “Innovation Incubator” program next month in Portland, Oregon, to encourage new developments in automotive infotainment tech.
+The British automaker previously announced its planned launch of an “Innovation Incubator” program next month in Portland, Oregon, to encourage new developments in automotive infotainment tech.

 JLR Engineering Director Nick Rogers describes the program as a “Shark Tank/Dragon’s Den”-style competition, in which startups will be invited to pitch ideas and win the company’s support.